Portfolio preparation tips

 - Personal choices highlighting your special abilities and skills.
 May include photography, jewelry making, printmaking, commercial art, interior and environmental design, typography, ceramics, etc.

 - Personal sketchbooks and preliminary studies can be included to show your thought processes in developing your final projects.
 These reflect your motivation, creativity and genuine interest in workflow and process.

 Drawing is the most basic way an artist communicates and it remains so regardless

-and surroundings that have personal meaning to you.
+familiar objects and surroundings that have personal meaning to you.